Sprang: History and uses

-The English word sprang is of Swedish origin.
-It may have spread southward toward the Mediterranean during the Iron Age or possibly the late Bronze Age.
+While English word sprang is of Swedish origin, the technique has been practiced by many cultures around the world.
 The earliest surviving example of sprang is a hair net, c.
 1400 B.C., that was recovered from a bog in Denmark.
-Most archaeological finds of sprang fabric come from the later classical era and early Dark Ages: locations include Norway (third to fifth centuries A.D.), Switzerland, Egypt (possibly twenty-second dynasty, also early Coptic), and various Roman sites.
+Most archaeological finds of sprang fabric come from the later classical era and the start of the Early Medieval period: locations include Norway (third to fifth centuries A.D.), Switzerland, Egypt (possibly twenty-second dynasty, also early Coptic), and various Roman sites.
 Use of sprang has also been conjectured from archaeological recoveries of ancient looms and from depictions in period artwork.

 Sprang is also an indigenous needlework technique among the peoples of South America, with the earliest known examples dating from before 900 A.D. among the Paracas culture and Nazca culture in present-day Peru.
-Sprang has also been noted in the Middle East, Central Asia, the Indian Subcontinent, and North America.
+Sprang has also been noted in the Middle East, Central Asia, the Indian subcontinent, and North America.
 Indigenous North American sprang includes woolen scarves by the Ho-Chunk of Wisconsin, and Hopi wedding sashes.

 The natural elasticity of sprang makes it suitable for stockings, hair nets, sleeves, bags, scarves, and other purposes where pliant material is required.
 Most sprang needlework is utilitarian and hence was overlooked by scholars until late in its history, according to needlework historian Catherine Amoroso Leslie.